Thumbnail image

 The Challenge

-User Research
+AI Adoption User Research Goals

 The Berkeley AI Hub (Sponsor)

 As the primary sponsor funding the project, the AI Hub's main concern was return on investment (ROI).
-They needed to justify the budget for River AI and required quantitative outcomes to prove its value and necessity for the university.
+They needed to justify the budget for River AI and required quantitative outcomes from me to prove its value and necessity for the university.

-The AI/Automation Team (Builders)
+The AI/Automation Team

-The Berkeley IT Department (User Advocates)
+The Berkeley IT Department

-Uncovering Core Pain Points and Opportunities
+Uncovering Core Pain Points Through 2 Key Research Methologies

-Addressing Data and Privacy Barriers in AI Adoption
+Addressing Data and Privacy Concerns

 Users were uncertain about how their data was handled due to unclear communication around privacy and security.
 This lack of transparency led staff to avoid using River AI for sensitive student or administrative tasks.
 Addressing this requires visible safeguards and clearer, more transparent communication to rebuild trust.